All Products

 Group by filter

-The aggregation method that can be used to filter the query results and group them together to obtain the number of results that match each filter.
-Results are returned in the order in which the filters are specified.
+Groups query results based on a set of filters.
+The response returns the number of documents that match each filter.
+The results are returned in the same order that the filters are specified.

 Minimum value